Anne Pedersdotter: First accusation

-Other Accusations
+Other accusations

-In the beginning of 1590, the accusations and rumors turned into serious charges and in March, Anne Pedersdotter was again accused of witchcraft.
-The main accuser was the barber Adrian von Buskskott, after his son Hans Rønnepog had courted Anne's daughter Susanne.
+At the beginning of 1590, the accusations and rumors turned into serious charges, and in March, Anne Pedersdotter was again accused of witchcraft.
+The main accuser was the barber Adrian von Buskskott after his son Hans Rønnepog had courted Anne's daughter Susanne.
 The barber family did not want their son married into a family where there had been rumors of witchcraft about the housewife.
 When the trial opened on 23 March 1590, she was sick and her son Absalon Absalonsøn represented her instead.
 It was suggested to imprison Anne Pedersdotter, which Absalon Absalonsøn opposed.
 He referred to the letter from 10 December 1575 from the king, stating that she had already been acquitted of such accusations, but the jury found the acquittal letter irrelevant, as the accusations against her were more recent.
 She was therefore imprisoned in the town hall cellar.

 In the trial, many testified about her witchcraft activities.
 She was accused of killing five to six people, including a small child, by casting sickness upon them.
 She was also accused of killing a pear tree.

 Many of the witnesses were close friends and neighbors.
 Her servant of 20 years, Elina, made some of the most serious accusations.
 Anne Pedersdotter was said to have used her as a ride when flying through the air to witch gatherings on Lyderhorn and Fløyen.
 She was said to have participated in the witch gatherings on Lyderhorn three Christmas nights in a row.
-There, witchcraft actions against Bergen city were planned; "natural disasters, fire and other devilishness".
+There, witchcraft actions against Bergen city were planned; "natural disasters, fire, and other devilishness".
 This was only prevented by a white angel intervening, and all that was heard were some violent thunderclaps.
 Other witnesses claimed that Anne Pedersdotter had been observed together with demons, including a creature without a head.

-Pedersdotter defended herself well; "displayed willpower, clearsight and skill”.
+Pedersdotter defended herself well; she "displayed willpower, clearsighted, and skill”.
 Against the accusations of killing a child, she said that "many children die in the city, I haven't killed them all".